Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       set RHOSTS 172.16.1.13

-If we run this, we'll see that the standard payload (windows/meterpreter/reverse_tcp) dosent get us a shell, perhaps their firewall is blocking outgoing connections.
+If we run this, we'll see that the standard payload (windows/meterpreter/reverse_tcp) dosent get us a shell, perhaps the firewall is blocking outgoing connections.

 - Lets see if a bind shell will work.
 We can find several different possible payloads with: